4.5 magnitude earthquake shakes southern Kansas

 The earthquake happened near where several others have happened before in Reno County, The Hutchinson News reported.

 Kansas began seeing a spike in earthquakes in 2014 that were blamed on wastewater injection wells from oil and gas production.
-The number of quakes began tampering off after oil prices dropped and regulations were enacted.
+The number of quakes began tapering off after oil prices dropped and regulations were enacted.